The Failure of "Meaningful Human Control"

 What We Lose When AI Solves Loneliness

-We like to think of technology as neutral, a tool we pick up and put down.
-But as AI companions promise to cure our loneliness, we may be sleepwalking into a world where the messy, resistant, deeply human work of connection is quietly replaced by a digital yes-man.
-Will we even notice what we've lost?
+As AI companions promise to cure our loneliness, we may be sleepwalking into a world where the messy, deeply human work of connection is quietly replaced.

 Shoot First, Think Later

-The United States' militaristic approach to foreign policy has often revealed significant shortcomings, from unclear objectives and cultural unpreparedness to the lack of effective post-conflict planning.
+The United States' militaristic approach to foreign policy has often revealed significant shortcomings.
 Do the destructive consequences of militarism outweigh its short-term effectiveness?

 Should We Be Held Responsible for Our Beliefs?

-While seemingly almost self-evident, the question of the moral and practical responsibility that one's belief warrants is more nuanced.
+The question of the moral and practical responsibility that one's belief warrants is more nuanced than it seems.
 Not only must we examine if belief warrants responsibility, but exactly why it does.